-wave expansion of the long-range wave function near the electron-electron coalescence converges exponentially with the maximal angular momentum L. We have also demonstrated on four systems (He, Ne, $N_2$ , and $H_2O$ ) that the long-range MP2 correlation energy converges exponentially with the cardinal number X of the Dunning basis sets cc-p(C)VXZ.
-This contrasts with the slow $X^{-3}$ convergence of the correlation energy for the standard case of the Coulomb interaction.
+We have studied in detail the basis convergence of range-separated DFT.
+We have shown that the partialwave expansion of the long-range wave function near the electron-electron coalescence converges exponentially with the maximal angular momentum L. We have also demonstrated on four systems (He, Ne, N2, and H2O) that the long-range MP2 correlation energy converges exponentially with the cardinal number X of the Dunning basis sets cc-p(C)VXZ.
+This contrasts with the slow X^{-3} convergence of the correlation energy for the standard case of the Coulomb interaction.
 Due to this exponential convergence, the extrapolation to the CBS limit is less necessary for range-separated DFT than for standard correlated wave function methods.
-Nevertheless, we have proposed a CBS extrapolation scheme for the total energy in range-separated DFT based on an exponential formula using calculations from three cardinal numbers X. For the systems studied, the extrapolation using X = 2, 3, 4 gives an error on the total energy with respect to the estimated CBS limit which is always smaller than the error obtained with a single calculation at X = 4, and which is often comparable or smaller than the error obtained with a calculation at X = 5.
+Nevertheless, we have proposed a CBS extrapolation scheme for the total energy in range-separated DFT based on an exponential formula using calculations from three cardinal numbers X. For the systems studied, the extrapolation using X=2,3,4 gives an error on the total energy with respect to the estimated CBS limit which is always smaller than the error obtained with a single calculation at X = 4, and which is often comparable or smaller than the error obtained with a calculation at X = 5.